crcn/aerial/examples/playground/README.md

 - [ ] HMR directly in window
 - [ ] resizing elements
 - [ ] keep measurements when resizing
+- [ ] resolve issue around multi selection that is child of another selection

 Immediate TODOS: